-Here's a major clue as to how the House Rabbit Society really feels about your pet rabbits -- learned through their intentional use of the code word, “exploitation."
+Here's the first major clue as to how the House Rabbit Society really feels about your pet rabbits -- learned through their intentional use of the code word, “exploitation."
 The uninitiated might think this just means you should be nice to your rabbits.

 Whenever the words "animal" (in this case the specific animal: "rabbit") and "exploitation" are used in the same sentence, it always refers to any ownership or uses at all of animals by humans.
 A synonym of animal exploitation would be "animal slavery" (think your pet rabbits in cages), with the implication that any uses of animals, even pethood, is cruel.
 The House Rabbit Society is hiding from you their belief that pet rabbits, by virtue of not being wild, are being exploited, and they are against this.
 Translation: Human ownership and uses of all animals, including pet rabbits, has to stop because that is exploitation in their minds.
 Still unclear?
 Type 'animal exploitation' into any search engine, and you'll get an earful.